RunestoneInteractive/runestoneinteractive.github.io/source/directives.rst

 The text within an answer field is actually interpreted as a `regular expression <https://en.wikipedia.org/wiki/Regular_expression>`_.
 This means that when creating your answer fields, some characters may need ``escaping``.
-That is, if you want to use a character in your anawser that also is a special character in a `Python regular expression <https://docs.python.org/2/library/re.html>`_, then you'll need to preceed it with a ``\`` character.
+That is, if you want to use a character in your answer that also is a special character in a `Python regular expression <https://docs.python.org/2/library/re.html>`_, then you'll need to precede it with a ``\`` character.
 For example:

 ::